-- 6.1.33.1 Ambulance services required for Medical Emergency care, as defined in Minnesota Statutes, §144E.001, subd.
-2, and ambulance transportation with treatment as defined in Minnesota Statutes, §144E.001, subd.
-3. MCOs shall require that providers bill ambulance services according to Medicare criteria.
+- 6.1.31.1 Ambulance services required for Medical Emergency care as defined in Minnesota Statutes, §144E.001, subd.
+2 and ambulance transportation with treatment as defined in Minnesota Statutes, §144E.001, subd.
+3. The MCO shall require that providers bill ambulance services according to Medicare criteria.
 Non-emergency ambulance services shall not be paid as emergencies.
-[Minnesota Statutes 256B.0625, subd.
-17a.]; and - 6.1.33.2 Non-emergency transportation (NEMT) services include the following modes of transportation.
 [Minnesota Statutes, §256B.0625, subd.
+17a] - 6.1.31.2 Non-emergency transportation (NEMT) services include the following modes of transportation.
+[Minnesota Statutes, §256B.0625, subd.
 17, (i)]

-See section 6.1.34 for transportation services covered by Local Agencies.
+See section 6.1.31 for transportation services covered by Local Agencies.

-- (1) Enrollee reimbursement, including mileage reimbursement provided to Enrollees who have their own transportation, or mileage reimbursement to family or an acquaintance who provides transportation.
-See section 6.1.34. - (2) Volunteer transport by volunteers using their own vehicle; - (3) Unassisted transport when provided by a taxicab or public transit.
+- (1) Enrollee reimbursement, including mileage reimbursement provided to Enrollees who have their own transportation, or mileage reimbursement to family or an acquaintance who provides transportation; - (2) Volunteer transport by volunteers using their own vehicle; - (3) Unassisted transport when provided by a taxicab or public transit.
 If a taxicab or public transit is not available, the Enrollee may receive transportation from another NEMT provider; - (4) Assisted transport for an Enrollee who requires assistance from the NEMT provider; - (5) Lift-equipped/ramp transport for an Enrollee who is dependent on a mobility device and requires an NEMT provider with a vehicle containing a lift or ramp; - (6) Protected transport for an Enrollee who has received prescreening that determines other forms of transportation inappropriate, and who requires a provider with a protected vehicle that is not an ambulance or police car and has safety locks, a video recorder, and a transparent thermoplastic partition between the passenger and the vehicle driver; and - (7) Stretcher transport for an Enrollee who must be transported in a prone or supine position.

-6.1.34 Non-Emergency Transportation That is Not the Responsibility of the MCO.
+6.1.32 Non-emergency Transportation that is Not the Responsibility of the MCO.

-- 6.1.34.1 The Local Agency shall remain responsible for reimbursing the Enrollee or the Enrollee's driver for mileage to non-Emergency Covered Services, and meals and lodging as necessary.
-[Minnesota Rules, Part 9505.0140] - 6.1.34.2 The MCO shall not be responsible for providing NEMT when the Enrollee has access to private automobile transportation (not including Volunteer Drivers) to a non-emergency service covered under this Contract. - 6.1.34.3 The MCO shall not be responsible for providing NEMT when an Enrollee chooses a non-emergency Primary Care Provider located more than thirty (30) miles from the Enrollee's home, or when an Enrollee chooses a Specialty Care Provider that is more than sixty (60) miles from the Enrollee's home, unless the MCO approves the travel because the non-emergency primary or specialty care required is not available within the specified distance from the Enrollee's residence.
-See also section 6.8.10 regarding access to services for enrollees with special needs, including cultural needs or language barriers.
-[Minnesota Statutes, §256B.0625, subd.
+6.1.32.1 The Local Agency shall remain responsible for reimbursing the Enrollee or the Enrollee's driver for mileage to non-emergency Covered Services, and meals and lodging as necessary.
+[Minnesota Rules, Part 9505.0140]

+- 6.1.32.2 The MCO shall not be responsible for providing NEMT when the Enrollee has access to private automobile transportation (not including Volunteer Drivers) to a non-emergency service covered under this Contract. - 6.1.32.3 The MCO shall not be responsible for providing NEMT when an Enrollee chooses a non-emergency Primary Care Provider that is located more than thirty (30) miles from the Enrollee's home, or when an Enrollee chooses a Specialty Care Provider that is located more than sixty (60) miles from the Enrollee's home, unless the MCO approves the travel because the non-emergency primary or specialty care required is not available within the specified distance from the Enrollee's residence.
+[Minnesota Statutes §256B.0625, subd.
 17, (g)]